 Like millions of other Americans, the Eisenhowers overcame the strains of war by being together again.
 They still moved frequently—Washington, New York, and Paris—but finally enjoyed the luxury of eight years in one home—the White House.
 Duty once again competed with family time, but at least grandchildren were nearby after John became an aide to his father in 1958.
 Family life even altered official life in a small but enduring way.
 After the remodeling of the presidential retreat in the Maryland mountains that Franklin D. Roosevelt had called Shangri-La, Eisenhower renamed it after his grandson—Camp David.

 Eisenhower also enjoyed the company of a group of friends that he called "the gang."
 Most of the eight or nine members of "the gang" were wealthy business leaders who liked spending time with the President and making it easy for him to relax.
 They joined him on fishing trips to Colorado or golfing vacations to Georgia, and they came to the White House for evenings of conversation and bridge.
-They provided him with gifts, even building a house for him at the Augusta National Golf Club.
+They provided him with gifts, even helping to pay for the construction of the Eisenhower Cabin at the Augusta National Golf Club.
 Sometimes Mamie joined the President on social occasions with "the gang" and their wives, but since she disliked exercise, Eisenhower often found enjoyment in what he called "stag" events, recreation that involved just him and his male companions.